 The first NYC parking ticket ingredient

-Larry was hired by a wonderful lady to fight an NYC parking ticket for her brother.
-I reviewed the parking ticket and was able to formulate two defenses to the ignominious orange epistle for double parking.
+A wonderful lady hired Larry to fight an NYC parking ticket for her brother.
+I reviewed the parking ticket and formulated two defenses to the ignominious orange epistle for double parking.

-A parking ticket for double parking is very difficult to defeat because the majority view asserted by the Evil Empire is a passenger vehicle can never double park in NYC.
+Meanwhile, a parking ticket for double parking is tough to defeat.
+To clarify, the majority view asserted by the Evil Empire is a passenger vehicle can never double park in NYC.

 The parking ticket story

 The participants were a brother-father, son, and sister-aunt.
 The son was a member of his college lacrosse team.
-Son was playing in Purchase NY on that fateful parking ticket day.
-The father resided in Pennsylvania, drove to NYC to pick up his sister-aunt, and the pair headed to Purchase to watch son’s lacrosse game.
+Son was playing in Purchase, NY, on that fateful parking ticket day.
+The father resided in Pennsylvania, drove to NYC to pick up his sister-aunt, and the pair headed to Purchase to watch his son’s lacrosse game.

-The plan consisted of sister waiting to be picked up by brother curbside in front of her apartment building.
+The plan consisted of a sister waiting to be picked up by her brother’s curbside in front of her apartment building.
 Brother called sister about five minutes before arriving so that sister had plenty of time to walk to the curb.
 There were no parking spaces at the curb, so brother double-parked in front of sister’s building.

-By the time sister sprinted into brother’s car, a parking ticket warrior issued a parking ticket for double parking.
+By the time my sister sprinted into my brother’s car, a parking ticket warrior had issued a parking ticket for double parking.

 What were the winning defenses to the parking ticket?

-“I am a frequent visitor to NYC to spend time with my family (I was born and raised here).
-I have learned from reading your E-book, “Got Tickets?
-Your Guide to Parking Ticket Hearings,” (The Department of Finance, Adjudication Division) that it is not a double parking violation to pick-up a passenger, which is exactly what I did when this parking ticket was issued.”
+“I am a frequent visitor to NYC to spend time with my family (I was born and raised here), and have learned from reading your E-book, “Got Tickets?
+Your Guide to Parking Ticket Hearings,” (The Department of Finance, Adjudication Division) that it is not a double parking violation to pick up a passenger, which is exactly what I did when this parking ticket was issued.”

 One more wonderful ingredient to defeating the evil NYC double parking ticket